 This post was written wayyyy before a global pandemic, but sanitizer has always been on my list of things to pack for a day at Disney World!

 This is simple.
 Never forget the hand sanitizer!
 As much as I love Disney World, it’s simply impossible to keep the place free of germs.
-From the fingerprint scanner at the entrance of each park to the rides and door handles, germs are crawling everywhere.
+From the handrails to the rides and door handles, germs are crawling everywhere.
 And be kind to others, stay at the hotel if you’re fighting a fever or illness! 😷

 - Add a little “Disney” to your outfit for the day.
 My favorite accessory will always be my Minnie Mouse ears!